 A Best's Financial Strength Rating (FSR) is an independent opinion of an insurer's financial strength and ability to meet its ongoing insurance policy and contract obligations.
 An FSR is not assigned to specific insurance policies or contracts and does not address any other risk, including, but not limited to, an insurer's claims-payment policies or procedures; the ability of the insurer to dispute or deny claims payment on grounds of misrepresentation or fraud; or any specific liability contractually borne by the policy or contract holder.
-An FSR is not a recommendation to purchase, hold or terminate any insurance policy, contract or any other financial obligation issued by an insurer, nor does it address the suitability of any particular policy or contract for a specific purpose or purchaser.
+An FSR is not a recommendation to purchase, hold or terminate any insurance policy contract for a specific purpose or purchaser.
 In addition, an FSR may be displayed with a rating identifier, modifier or affiliation code that denotes a unique aspect of the opinion.

 Rating Categories Rating Symbols Rating Notches Category Definitions Superior A+ A++ Assigned to insurance companies that have, in our opinion, a superior ability to meet their ongoing insurance obligations.
-Excellent A A- Assigned to insurance companies that have, in our opinion, an excellent ability to meet their ongoing insurance obligations.
+Excellent А A- Assigned to insurance companies that have, in our opinion, an excellent ability to meet their ongoing insurance obligations.
 Good B+ B++ Assigned to insurance companies that have, in our opinion, a good ability to meet their ongoing insurance obligations.
 Fair В B- Assigned to insurance companies that have, in our opinion, a fair ability to meet their ongoing insurance obligations.
 Financial strength is vulnerable to adverse changes in underwriting and economic conditions.
 Marginal C+ C++ Assigned to insurance companies that have, in our opinion, a marginal ability to meet their ongoing insurance obligations.
 Financial strength is vulnerable to adverse changes in underwriting and economic conditions.
 Weak С C- Assigned to insurance companies that have, in our opinion, a weak ability to meet their ongoing insurance obligations.
 Financial strength is very vulnerable to adverse changes in underwriting and economic conditions.
-Poor D Assigned to insurance companies that have, in our opinion, a poor ability to meet their ongoing insurance obligations.
+Poor D - Assigned to insurance companies that have, in our opinion, a poor ability to meet their ongoing insurance obligations.
 Financial strength is extremely vulnerable to adverse changes in underwriting and economic conditions.